ossd-s25/project-evaluation/Oppia_evaluation3.md

-- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__
+- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__ not really(?), but there're particular labels like 'frontend', 'backend', 'fullstack'

     - __how many such issues are there?__